Last Updated and Effective Date: June 30, 2023

 Information about your computer.
 When you visit our Site, we may automatically receive and store certain types of information, such as the name of the domain and host from which you access the Internet; the IP address of the computer you are using and the browser and operating system you are using; the date and time you access our Site; the Internet address of the website from which you linked to our Site; any search terms you used to find our Site; the device identifiers and mobile and network information, and your actions on our Site.
 We may retain this information to assist us in analyzing the behavior of visitors to our Site, to resolve problems with our network and, in general, to administer our Site.

-You always have a choice with regard to cookies.
-You can modify your browser preferences to allow you to accept or reject all cookies or to notify you when a cookie is set.
+You always have a choice about most cookies.
+You can modify your browser preferences to allow you to accept or reject all non-necessary cookies or to notify you when a cookie is set.
 However, because information we obtain may be combined, we may still be able to identify your web browser, computer or mobile device when you access our Services even if you disable cookies.
 If you choose to reject all cookies, you may be unable to use certain areas of our Site.
 Please consult your browser instructions for information on how to modify your choices about cookies.
 Finally, you may delete any existing cookies manually from the hard drive of your device.
 For more information about cookies, please visit www.allaboutcookies.org.

 Our web servers may also collect “log data.”
 Log data provides aggregate information about the number of visits to different pages on our Site.
 We use log data for troubleshooting purposes and to track which pages people visit in order to improve our Site.
 We do not link log data collected to Personal Information.
 Third-party vendors may also collect aggregate log data independently from us.